The short version

 Series I savings bonds, or I bonds for short, have a variable interest rate that resets every six months to try and match the current rate of inflation.

-If it’s 20+ years, EE bonds might be the better choice.
-At 20 years, your gift amount is guaranteed to double, generating the equivalent of ~3.5% APY.
-That’s a solid rate of return for a Treasury Bond, and historically speaking, will likely beat what they could’ve made from an I bond.
+If it’s 20 or more years, Series EE bonds might be the better choice.
+At 20 years, your gift amount is guaranteed to double.
+That’s a solid rate of return for a savings bond, and historically speaking, will likely beat what they could’ve made from an I bond.

 If it’s within 20 years, I bonds are the better gift.
-Simply put, the interest rate for I bonds much higher than for EE bonds in the short term.
-And even if rising interest rates finally curb inflation in 2023, the I bond rate will likely continue to beat EE rates on average for the next few years.
+Simply put, the current interest rate for I bonds much higher than for EE bonds in the short-term.
+And even if rising interest rates finally curb inflation this year, the I bond rate will likely continue to beat EE rates on average for the next few years.

 In the end, I think EE bonds are the perfect gift for infants and young children since they can use them to offset their student loans in their 20s.
 I bonds, meanwhile, are great for everyone else — especially during this period of high inflation.